Wolfgang Kittel: Career in civil aviation

 In 1928 Kittel sailed to Barranquilla, Colombia, working for SCADTA-Airlines (Sociedad Colombo Alemana de Transportes Aereos) until 1938.
 In that year he returned to Germany for health reasons.
 Immediately he started to research his non-Jewish ancestors in Poland, permitting him to apply for a job with LUFTHANSA in 1939.
 Helping out a friend he became the company's resident (and jointly German Consul) at Bathurst, British West Gambia.
 In the same year he was arrested there by the British and deported to England.
 For further internment in Canada (due to British fear of the German Invasion) he was on the Arandora Star, that was torpedoed and sunk by the German submarine boat "U-47" with captain Günther Prien on July 2, 1940 at 6.58 A.M.
 Kittel survived in the icy waters until saved by the Canadian destroyer St. Laurent at around 4 P.M.
 He was returned to England and almost immediately after this harrowing experience placed on HMT Dunera, this time for deportation to Australia.
 Before reaching Cape Town there was a mutiny on board which Kittel helped to put down.

 According to his second wife Ingeborg Kittel née Gerlach (1921-2018) he was disembarked at Cape Town and returned to England on a civilian boat and in a first class cabin, unescorted and on his word of honour, in order to be able to testify at the inevitable courts martial.
-This plausible chain of events needed a review: that a captain should be per-mitted to send someone to England in a first-class cabin from Cape Town to London now seems to be out of the question.
+This plausible chain of events needed a review: that a captain should be permitted to send someone to England in a first-class cabin from Cape Town to London now seems to be out of the question.
 The value of Kittel lay in his having been "consul" - a diplomatist - when deported from Bathurst by the British.
 After Kittel's departure from London to Australia someone of the so called "offices" (of war, of the interior etc.) must have found out that Britain was losing a diplomat, who in the international game of swapping such jewels against a comparable figure who had been deported by the enemy.